 * Calculus is not required for the UI College of Medicine.
 However, it is required for some science majors.
 The major will determine which math class is taken.

 ** While sociology and psychology are not prerequisites for most medical schools, topics from sociology form 30% and topics from psychology form 60% of one of the MCAT tests.
-To be well-prepared, students may wish to complete SOC:1010 Intro.to Sociology, PSY:1001 Elementary Psychology and additional courses with a social science or public health focus.
+To be well-prepared, students may wish to complete SOC:1010 Intro.to Sociology, PSY:1001 Elementary Psychology and additional courses with a social science.

 Note: The UI College of Medicine requires two courses in English and four courses in social and behavioral sciences/humanities.
 These may be satisfied by the courses a student selects for the General Education Program.
 Other medical schools may have different prerequisites—check websites for the individual medical schools or see your pre-medical advisor for more information.